-Description Clears the counters and status for SAS expander lanes.
-NOTE: This command is for use by or with direction from technical support.
+Description Clears the counters and status for SAS expander lanes. (i) NOTE: This command is for use by or with direction from technical support.
 Counters and status can be reset to a good state for all enclosures, or for a specific enclosure whose status is Error as shown by the show expander-status command.
 NOTE: If a rescan is in progress, the clear operation will fail with an error message saying that an EMP does exist.
 Wait for the rescan to complete and then retry the clear operation.

-Minimum role manage

-Syntax clear expander-status [enclosure ID]
+Minimum role standard Syntax clear expander-status [<enclosure id="">]</enclosure> Parameters [<enclosure id="">]</enclosure> clear fde-keys

-Parameters [enclosure ID]

 Optional.
 The enclosure number.
 If this parameter is omitted, the command clears the counters and status of all enclosures.
-Examples Clear the expander status for the enclosure with ID 1. clear expander-status enclosure 1 See also show expander-status clear fde-keys
+Examples Clear the expander status for the enclosure with ID 1. clear expander-status enclosure 1 See also show expander-status

 Description Clears the lock key ID and import lock ID used with Full Disk Encryption.
 Use this command to temporarily deny access to data on the disks during a period when the system will not be under your physical control.
 If the lock keys are cleared while the system is secured, the system enters the Secured, Lock Ready state, in preparation for the system being powered off and transported.
 No further FDE configuration is allowed until the system has been power that is cycled.
 Disks remain in the Secured, Unlocked state until they are power that is cycled.
 After the system has been transported and powered on, the system and disks will enter the Secured, Locked state; and volumes will become inaccessible.
 To restore access to data, re-enter the original passphrase by using the set fde-lock-key command.

-Minimum role manage

-Syntax clear fde-keys
+Minimum role standard Syntax clear fde-keys [current-passphrase <value>]</value> Parameters [current-passphrase <value>]</value> Optional.

-[current-passphrase value]

-Parameters [current-passphrase value]

-Optional.
 If the system is secured, you can provide the current passphrase as part of the command.
 If this parameter is omitted, the command prompts you for the current passphrase.

-Examples Clear the lock keys in preparation for shipping a system to a new location.

-clear fde-keys current-passphrase myPassphrase

-See also set fde-import-key

-set fde-lock-key

-set fde-state

-show fde-state
+Examples Clear the lock keys to secure the data in this system.
+After the system is power cycled, the disks will be locked. clear fde-keys current-passphrase myPassphrase See also set fde-lock-key set fde-state show fde-state clear replication-queue